Bennington, Vermont: Government

 Bennington employs an open town meeting form of local government, with an elected seven-member Select Board elected by the town's citizens at large from two districts.
 The Select Board is considered the "executive branch" of the town's government, which in turn hires and supervises a Town Manager.
 As of 2021, the town manager is Stuart A. Hurd.
 The current Town Clerk is Cassandra J. Barbeau.

 Four representatives from Bennington's two voting districts currently represent the town in Montpelier.
 Bennington County is also represented by two state senators.

 Fire department

-The town is protected by both the Bennington Fire Department and the Bennington Rural Fire Department.
+The town is protected by the Bennington Fire Department, the Bennington Rural Fire Department, and the North Bennington Fire Department.
 The current chief of the Bennington Fire Department is Jeff Vickers, and the current chief of the Bennington Rural Fire Department is Wayne Davis.

 Police

 The town is protected by the Bennington Police Department, which consists of 40 sworn and non-sworn officials serving the town, including the villages of Old Bennington and North Bennington.
 The police station's home is at 118 South Street in downtown Bennington.
 Its current Chief of Police is Paul J. Doucette.